 - Gelatin is good for gut health (something I’ve personally really been focusing on over the past year).
 Many individuals in the US suffer from hyperpermiability of the gut (also known as leaky gut).
 The gelatin helps to fix the leaks and aids in digestion.
 In fact, the best bone broth will contain enough natural gelatin to set up like Jello when it cools in the refrigerator.

 - For joint pain, it seems everyone is buying glucosamine at the store.
-Glucosamine is naturally occuring in bone broth.
+Glucosamine is naturally occurring in bone broth.
 Skip the expensive supplements and drink a cup of bone broth every day to help with your join pain and arthritis.

 Bone broth impacts digestion, allergies, immune health, brain health, and much, much more.